 Flacco, Ravens crank up the offense in 44-20 win over Lions

-Flacco, Ravens crank up the offense in 44-20 win over LionsDetroit Lions quarterback Matthew Stafford is sacked by Baltimore Ravens outside linebacker Terrell Suggs in the second half of an NFL football game, Sunday, Dec.
-3, 2017, in Baltimore.
-(AP Photo/Nick Wass)
+BALTIMORE -- The Baltimore Ravens got another ball-swiping performance from their opportunistic defense, and this time -- for a change -- the offense also contributed to a significant victory.

-BALTIMORE (AP) -- Joe Flacco threw for 269 yards and two touchdowns, and the Baltimore Ravens survived a strong comeback bid by Matthew Stafford and the Detroit Lions in a 44-20 victory Sunday.
+Joe Flacco threw for 269 yards and two touchdowns, and the Ravens forced three pivotal turnovers Sunday in a 44-20 win over the Detroit Lions.

-After relying heavily on their opportunistic defense for much of the season, the Ravens (7-5) finally received an ample contribution from the league's 31st-ranked offense.

 Flacco helped Baltimore take a 20-0 halftime lead and directed three scoring drives in the fourth quarter to keep the Ravens in front.

-Flacco completed 23 of 36 passes while guiding an offense that did not commit a turnover.
+Flacco went 23 for 36, Alex Collins ran for 75 yards and two scores, and Baltimore stretched its season-high winning streak to three games with its most complete performance of the season.

+"The offense kept answering.
+That's what team victories are all about," coach John Harbaugh said.
+"It was a team victory across the board."

-Stafford completed a team-record 20 straight passes in the second half, twice getting the Lions within a touchdown.
+Matthew Stafford completed a team-record 20 straight passes in the second half, twice cutting the deficit to a touchdown.
 But Detroit (6-6) lost a second straight following a three-game winning streak.

+"Get within one score, and the bottom falls out," coach Jim Caldwell said.

-Stafford left late in the fourth quarter with a right hand injury.
+Stafford left late in the fourth quarter with a bruised right hand after being stepped on.
 He went 24 for 29 for 292 yards.

+"You know, that's a really, really good defense we just played," Stafford said.
+"We knew it was going to be a tough game and we knew there were going to be times we were going to struggle on offense.
+We just had to keep trying to plug away."

+Despite getting the Lions within 20-13 and 27-20, Stafford never could quite make up the difference.

 The Ravens came in with three shutouts and an NFL-best 26 takeaways.

-They forced three more turnovers, all of them pivotal: A strip-sack of Stafford by Eric Weddle led to a touchdown in the second quarter; a fourth-quarter interception set up a game-clinching TD run by Alex Collins with four minutes to go; and a 45-yard interception return for a touchdown by Weddle against Jake Rudock with 2:26 remaining.
+They upped that total to 29 with three huge plays: A strip-sack of Stafford by Eric Weddle that led to a touchdown in the second quarter; a fourth-quarter interception that set up a game-clinching TD run by Collins with four minutes to go; and a 45-yard interception return for a touchdown by Weddle against Jake Rudock with 2:26 remaining.

 Smith has been bothered by a sore Achilles for much of the season.
 The seven-year veteran has missed several practices, but started all 12 games and is second on the team with three interceptions.